My Grandfather Keshav Chandra Singh Chaudhary and My father Virendra Kumar Singh Chaudhary in our house at 37, Tashkent Road, Allahabad in 1970

 Our Family

-My father Virendra Kumar Singh Chaudhary started his practice in Banda in 1941 then shifted to Allahabad in 1950.
-He was leading lawyer there; he was arrested during emergency and detained in Naini Jail.
+My father Virendra Kumar Singh Chaudhary started his practice at Banda in 1941 and then shifted to Allahabad in 1950.
+He was a leading lawyer there; he was arrested during emergency and detained in Naini Jail.
 He later served as Advocate General of UP.
-The entire Babri masjid – Ram Janam Bhumi case was fought by him and Deoki Nandan J. though he could not go to argue it due to his accident.
+The entire Babri masjid – Ram Janam Bhumi case was fought by him and Deoki Nandan J. Though both of them could not go to argue the case as Deoki Nandan J. expired in 2002 and my father stopped practising due to an accident in 2010.

 Tagore Law Lectures